wbbradley/pickls/README.md

 - Integrate command-line linting and formatting tools with your IDE.
 - Configure multiple linters and formatters for any language.
 This is ideal for projects with toolchains lacking native LSP integration.
-- Has a built-in code action for "Inline Assist" which can be used to replace the current selection by sending it to an LLM.
+- Has a built-in code action for multi-LLM "Inline Assist" which can be used to simultaneously query multiple LLMs for assistance.
 Currently OpenAI and Ollama are supported.
-- Supports usage of [ctags](https://ctags.io/) on demand to provide workspace symbol information.
+- Supports dynamic invocation of [ctags](https://ctags.io/) to provide workspace symbol information.
 (See configuration notes below.)

-#### Language Server Protocol - Server Capabilities
+#### Language Server Protocol - Primary Server Capabilities

 - `diagnosticProvider`
   ([spec](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#diagnosticOptions))